-The 139th General Assembly of The Presbyterian Church in Canada will be held Friday, May 31 to Monday, June 3, 2013, at the Newham Campus of Seneca College in Toronto.
-The Assembly will be jointly hosted by the presbyteries of Eastern Han-Ca and Oak Ridges.
-The theme this year is “That all may be one: Many people, one church.”
+The 139th General Assembly of The Presbyterian Church in Canada was held Friday, May 31 to Monday, June 3, 2013, at the Newham Campus of Seneca College in Toronto.
+The Assembly was jointly hosted by the presbyteries of Eastern Han-Ca and Oak Ridges.
+The theme this year was “That all may be one: Many people, one church.”

 For Church Leadership